 You decide to create a website for your company or service and you are faced with a series of acronyms and complicated terms.
 CSS, HTML, and other terms may confuse people who are not accustomed to the language involved in creating and maintaining web pages.

 In this scenario, two terms can cause major confusion.
-Domain and hosting designate two fundamental things for the existence of any page and understanding how it works is the first step towards creating a successful website.
+Domain and hosting designate two fundamental things for the existence of any page and understanding how it works is the first step towards creating a successful online presence with domain hosting services.

 Key Features of a Hosting Server